How to be successful in the recruitment process for the NHS graduate management schemes

 Successful candidates use the information that the NHS provides

 ‘We disseminate loads of information about the NHS and the schemes through our website and social media,’ says Rob.
-‘Around 99% of those who get onto our scheme have used our app to help them prepare.'
+‘Everyone who succesfully applies to our scheme has used these channels to help them prepare.'

 The NHS recruiters also provide you with reading to do prior to the interview and assessment centre.
 For example, they provide you with details of their ‘leadership model’.
-The recruiters are looking to see how you interpret and act on the information they give you – for example, do you use the information on leadership models and the importance of collaborative working to inform your behaviour at the assessment centre?
+The recruiters are looking to see how you interpret and act on the information they give you – for example, do you use the information in leadership models to understand the importance of collaborative working to inform your behaviour at the assessment centre?

-The ability to analyse data is a core skill required from NHS graduate managers.
-During the recruitment process, the recruiters are interested in how you think and whether you can see the big picture.
+The ability to critically reflect on your performance and understand why your actions worked or didn't work is a core skill required from NHS graduate trainees.
+During the recruitment process, the recruiters are interested in how you think and whether you can demonstrate how you regularly learn from your experience to inform your future behaviours.

-Successful candidates can articulate their motivations and why they’re great
+Successful NHS candidates can articulate their motivations and why they’re great

-Rob says that most of the questions in your face-to-face interview are focused around you, your application and your motivations for applying.
-‘One of the most common reasons that people are rejected at interview is that they don’t convince us that they are truly motivated to work in the NHS,’ says Rob.
-You need to give examples of how you share the values of the NHS, be able to talk through the issues facing it (showing that you understand them), and truly want to be part of making it ‘fit for the future’ – without making out that you have all the answers.
+Rob says that an important part of your face-to-face interview focuses around you and your motivations for applying.
+‘One of the most common reasons that people are rejected at interview is that they don’t convince us that they have carefully considered why they want to join the NHS Scheme,’ says Rob.
+You need to give examples of how you share the values of the NHS, be able to talk through the issues facing the NHS (showing that you understand them), and truly want to be part of making the NHS ‘fit for the future’ – without making out that you have all the answers.

 Rob has already told us that the calibre of people who progress through the selection process is high, and it will help if your application indicates that you have participated in a range of activities (in a meaningful way).
 However, these don’t necessarily have to be ‘big’, ‘headline-grabbing’ activities – you don’t have to have raised thousands of pounds single-handedly for charity, for example.
 Rather, it could be that you have volunteered for a student-run Samaritans service for a considerable period of time.
 ‘It doesn’t matter exactly what you have achieved inside or outside of your studies,’ says Rob.
 ‘We are looking for people who can tell us – with evidence – why they are great.’
 You can read TARGETjobs' advice on how to clearly articulate your strengths in our feature on how to sell yourself if you are a shy job-hunter.